qor/qor/example/tutorial/bookstore/README.md

 	router.StaticFS("/system/", http.Dir("public/system")) # this is in main.go

+The `public/system` directories must already exist - they do not get created by QOR.
 Support for publish (draft version, publish to live) is built in.
 This is what the directory structure for the `Book` `CoverImage`s looks like:

     /public [public (docs_and_tutorial)] $ tree